When Should You Expect

 If you’ve just finished Amazon Prime Video’s peppy confection The Marvelous Mrs. Maisel season 2, there’s some good news: It’s already been renewed for a third season.
-Unfortunately, there’s also some bad news: We have no official word on when Midge Maisel (Rachel Brosnahan) will return to our TV screens.
+Now we know when Midge Maisel (Rachel Brosnahan) will return to our TV screens: December 6, 2019.

-At least we can make a few educated guesses on when Maisel season 3 will premiere and what Midge’s life will look like when we next check in on her.

-While Refinery29 is awaiting official comment from Amazon, smart money is on The Marvelous Mrs. Maisel twirling back into our lives sometime in the winter of 2019.
 Although Amazon allowed fans to sample the pilot in March 2017 — which led to a full eight-episode season order — the series didn’t premiere in its entirety until the last week of November 2017.
 Then Maisel’s sophomore run debuted just over one year later during the first week of December 2018.
 Clearly Amazon likes to see its Amy Sherman-Palladino-supplied crown jewel dominate the short period of time when much of Maisel’s would-be linear TV competition is on winter hiatus.

 Advertisement